-You’re home from the hospital with your baby and settling into a new normal.
+Your baby has finally arrived and you’re settling into a new normal.
 You’re probably tired, establishing new routines for your family, and wondering when you’ll be able to take a nice, long shower again.

-This period of adjustment can be stressful.
-We checked in with veteran pediatrician Dr. Jaime Edelstein, MD and his colleague Dr. Ernest Erdmann, MD of Gables Pediatrics to get their take on some of the most important things to remember after bringing your new baby home.
+To help you adjust to during this wonderful (and often stressful) time, we checked in with veteran pediatrician Dr. Jaime Edelstein, MD and his colleague Dr. Ernest Erdmann, MD of Gables Pediatrics.
+Here’s their take on five of the most important things to remember after baby joins the family.

 Attend All Well Visits with Your Pediatrician